League of Legends Support Items Guide - Help your team!

 Passive: Improves Health Regen based on your Mana Regen

-Active: Removes crowd control effects from target and grants him 40% Movement Speed for 2 seconds.
+Active: Removes crowd control effects from the target and grants him 40% Movement Speed for 2 seconds.

 Remnant of the Aspect: +1 Gold per 10 Seconds, 10% Cooldown Reduction, 350 Health, 200% Base Health Regen